 This article applies to Suitcase Fusion 7 (version 18) and later.

-PostScript Type 1 fonts do not appear in some applications, and documents using Type 1 fonts do not display correctly in those applications.
+PostScript Type 1 fonts do not appear in some applications, and documents using Type 1 fonts have missing or garbled text in those applications.

 Recent versions of macOS, Microsoft Windows, and other operating systems and applications have deprecated or eliminated their support for Type 1 fonts.

 - Adobe announced the end of support for Type 1 fonts in Adobe Creative Cloud applications by January, 2023; Adobe Photoshop CC 2021 does not recognize Type 1 fonts

 - Microsoft Office ended support for Type 1 fonts beginning with Microsoft Office 2013 for Windows and Microsoft Office 2016 for macOS

 - Microsoft Windows applications that use the Windows Presentation Foundation frameworks can’t use Type 1 fonts

 - Android applications can’t use Type 1 fonts

 - iOS applications can’t use Type 1 fonts

-As the OpenType specification increases in popularity and adds new features, the limitations of Type 1 fonts become more apparent.
-Type 1 fonts are not cross-platform–fonts created for Microsoft Windows can’t be used on macOS, and vice versa.
+As the OpenType specification increases in popularity and adds new features, Type 1 fonts appear limited by comparison.
+Type 1 fonts created for Microsoft Windows aren’t compatible with macOS, and vice versa.
 Type 1 fonts do not have support for Unicode character sets, color glyphs, custom ligatures, or variable outlines.

-Type 1 fonts for macOS are fragile.
-The font suitcase file stores critical font data in the resource fork of the file.
-Other operating systems don’t have support for forked files, making it easy to accidentally destroy the resource fork of a font suitcase if you move them from computer to computer.
+The Type 1 font suitcase file stores critical font data in the resource fork.
+Other operating systems don’t have support for forked files, making it easy to destroy the resource fork of a font suitcase if you move them from computer to computer.

 Suitcase Fusion recognizes and supports Type 1 fonts: you can add the fonts to your font vault, preview them, and activate or deactivate them.
-But as support for Type 1 fonts disappears from creative applications and operating systems, we will be unable to provide support for using Type 1 fonts activated by Suitcase Fusion in specific applications.
+But as support for Type 1 fonts disappears from creative applications and operating systems, we can’t provide support for using Type 1 fonts activated by Suitcase Fusion in specific applications.